wvanderp/the-right-tool/src/tools/DayList/README.md

-# Day list
+# Day List Generator

-Sometimes you need a list of days of a certain type.
-This tool will help you generate that list.
+Sometimes you need a list of specific days matching certain patterns.
+This tool helps you generate that list by filtering dates within a range based on criteria like day of the week or day of the month.

-for example, you can generate a Saturdays in a year. or every 20th of the month in a year.
+For example, you can generate:
+- All Saturdays in a year
+- Every 15th of the month in a year
+- All Sundays that fall on the 1st of a month

+## Features

+- Select any date range
+- Filter by day of week (Sunday, Monday, etc.)
+- Filter by specific days of the month (1st, 15th, last day, etc.)
+- Multiple output formats (YYYY-MM-DD, MM/DD/YYYY, etc.)
+- Custom separators (newline, comma, etc.)
+- Multiple language support for formatted dates
+- Copy to clipboard functionality

 ## History

-I needed a list of all the Saturdays in a year for a project.
+I needed a list of all the Saturdays in a year for a project, and creating it manually was tedious.
+This tool automates the process and makes it flexible for various date patterns.

 ## Decisions

+The implementation focuses on:

+- Simple, intuitive interface for everyday users
+- Flexible filtering options combining multiple criteria
+- Client-side processing for speed and privacy
+- Output customization for different needs
+- Persistent settings using localStorage

-## Future improvements
+## Future Improvements

-we should start by having all the days in a certain range and then we can start applying filters to that list. like filtering by day of the week or by the day of the month.

-filters can include:

-- day of the week
-- day numbers of the month
+Future enhancements could include:

+### Additional Filters
-- day numbers of the year
+- Day numbers of the year (e.g., 1st day, 100th day)
-- week numbers of the year
+- Week numbers of the year
-- week numbers of the month
+- Week numbers of the month

-an other thing we can customize is the output format. like the date format or the separator between the dates or the language of the names of the days and months.
+- Specific months
+- Working days vs. weekends
+- Holidays (would require holiday calendar integration)

+### Output Enhancements
+- More date format options
+- Save output as file (CSV, TXT)
+- Calendar visualization
+- Support for custom repeating patterns
+- Date range templates (next month, this quarter, etc.)

+### Technical Improvements
+- More comprehensive test coverage
+- Performance optimizations for very large date ranges